 Is the Federal Reserve above politics?

-U.S. President Barack Obama (3rd R) shakes hands with Federal Reserve Bank Chairman Ben Bernanke (C) as FDIC Chair Sheila Bair (2nd L) looks on after Obama signed the the financial reform bill into law during a ceremony at the Ronald Reagan Building and International Trade Center July 21, 2010 in Washington, D.C.
+U.S. President Barack Obama (3rd R) shakes hands with Federal Reserve Bank Chairman Ben Bernanke (C) as FDIC Chair Sheila Bair (2nd L) looks on after Obama signed the financial reform bill into law during a ceremony at the Ronald Reagan Building and International Trade Center July 21, 2010, in Washington, D.C.

 Kai Ryssdal: The ink was barely dry on the statement from the Federal Reserve today before it became the latest political prop of this presidential election season.
 Republican senator Bob Corker of Tennessee said Mr. Ben Bernanke is "beginning to do serious damage to the Fed as an institution."